KGB33/dev-kgb33-notes/notes/static/markdown/Go/NoSuchThingAsGenerators.md

 # Go doesn't have Generators

-Instead, using a combination of channels and gorouties to acchive a simmalar affect.
+Instead, using a combination of channels and goroutines to achieve a similar affect.

 # Example